zsteinkamp/steinkamp.us/pages/posts/2015-10-17-autechre-mezzanine-in-sf.md

   pub_date: '2015-10-17 07:00:00'
   disabled: 0
 ---

-While mindlessly surfing the internet I stumbled across <a href="http://autechre.ws/">Autechre's website</a> and saw they were planning a North American tour.
+While mindlessly surfing the internet I stumbled across [Autechre's website](http://autechre.ws/) and saw they were planning a North American tour.
 The San Francisco date was coming right up on October 16, 2015.
 Well heck yes I was going to go!
 Anyone who has listened to music with me knows that Autechre is #1 on my list.
 So I got in touch with a couple of Ae-friendly friends.
 It happened that Ben was as excited to go as I was, so I got us some tickets.
 Good thing I jumped on them, since the show sold out that week.

 I drove up to Ben's house in San Francisco, stopping for a quick charge at Peter Pan BMW service center near SFO. $10 for a charge -- ouch!
 But better that than have to find a place in the city or on the way home.
 My car could *maybe* have done the round trip on one charge, but I'd rather not be stranded.

 ANyhow, I got to Ben's at about 8pm.
 We hung out for a bit, walked to get some food, and made our way to the show at a club called Mezzanine.
 Doors were at 8:30, and the first of two openers started at 9.
 We got there about 9:30, right in the heat of DJ Rob Hall's set.
 He was playing some great music that I'd never heard.
 The place wasn't quite filled up, but it was still early.

 It was a surprisingly diverse crowd.
 I expected to see mostly clones of Ben and I, but there was a wide range of ages and styles.
 Most surprisingly were more than just a few women -- there were a lot more ladies present than any Ae show I've been to in the past.
 Great!
 Everyone seemed friendly and mellow.